ubettercallsaul/ubettercallsaul.github.io/_posts/2023-04-05-Curve_fitting_using_SciPy_and_Torch_files/2023-04-05-Curve_fitting_using_SciPy_and_Torch.md

 ## PyTorch

-Define Linear Regression class using Neural Network module that contains a linear function
+Define Regression class using Neural Network module that contains a linear function

 ```python